Shadow-Boxx/vagrant-ansible-sandbox/README.md

 2. Do `vagrant up` to bring up all nodes.
 Give it a few mins.
 3. Do `vagrant ssh mgmt` to log into the management node and perform the desired experimentation.
 4. In the mgmt node, check ansible version: `ansible --version` to make sure that the latest version is properly installed.
 5. Go to the "setup" directory by doing `cd setup`.
-The ansible playbooks are numbered in the sequence in which they need to be run.
+The ansible playbooks are structured with a number of roles.
-6. Edit the **1_known_hosts.yml** file to match the host names with the **inventory.txt** file.
+6. Edit the **inventory.txt** file to reflect the proper number of nodes ansible has to provision.
+Comment the extra ones.
-7. Run the ansible playbooks using the syntax `ansible-playbook -i inventory.txt <playbook.yml>`.
+7. Run the ansible playbooks using the syntax `ansible-playbook site.yml`.

-> NOTE that the third playbook will need an additional switch for it to accept the password once `ansible-playbook -i inventory.txt 3_install-ssh-keys-on-nodes.yml --ask-pass`.
-It will ask for the password of user "vagrant" as specified in the playbook (vagrant password is 'vagrant' by default).
+> NOTE that **ansible.cfg** file has a special flag called `ask_pass=True`.
+This is only needed for the first run.
+It asks for **vagrant** username (password vagrant).
+It makes sense to comment out this line after the successful first run.

 ####This is it!
 Happy experimentation!